 CNA certification applicants must be at least sixteen years old and have completed a CNA certification program (see above) within the last two years.
 In addition, some states require a criminal background check (conducted by the Department of Education).

 The Omnibus Budget Reconciliation Act of 1987 governs CNA certification and ensures that training a CNA receives in one state does not prevent him or her from being eligible to serve as a CNA anywhere in the country.
 Some states have slightly different requirements, however, and certain states require that hospital CNAs complete continuing education.
+Hospitals usually require attendance at in-service and skills days for all direct patient care personnel.
 Details on local requirements are available through chapters of the Red Cross and state nursing or health departments.

 Necessary Skills and Qualities